JBZoo/CI-Report-Converter/README.md

 ### Custom Metrics in TeamCity

-To clarify the use of the method, take a look at the [examples and screenshots](#as-code-inspections), please.
+To clarify the use of the method, take a look at the [examples and screenshots](#parsing-custom-metrics) below, please.

 ```
 $ php ./vendor/bin/ci-report-converter teamcity:stats --help